TOKYO MULTICULTURAL CHURCHTMC website: http://www.tokyochurch.org

 EnvisioningDreaming, planning, and praying for TMC, 2007 - March 2013 (5 years).

-TMC’s initial vision was generated at Musashino Chapel Center English Department (MCC), beginning in 2007 while Dale and Ann were the interim pastoral couple there.
+TMC’s initial vision was generated by Dale and Ann at Musashino Chapel Center English Department (MCC), beginning in 2007 while Dale and Ann were the interim pastoral couple there.
 Activities included prayer walks, informational meetings, and commissioning.

 EmbarkingLaunching TMC, April 2013 - September 2014 (18 months).